Houston Grand Opera: History

 In 1955, the German-born impresario Walter Herbert and Houstonians Elva Lobit, Edward Bing, and Charles Cockrell founded the company.
 Its inaugural season featured two performances of two operas, Salome (starring Brenda Lewis in the title role) and Madama Butterfly.
 David Gockley succeeded Walter Herbert as general director in 1972.
 During Gockley's tenure, the company began regularly commissioning and producing new works, primarily from American composers.
 Gockley remained as general director until 2005.

 Anthony Freud succeeded Gockley as general director in 2005, and held the post until 2011.
 Following Freud's departure, joint leadership was shared between Patrick Summers, who had been music director at HGO since 1998, and Perryn Leech, who joined the company in 2006 and became chief operating officer in 2010.
 Summers took the titles of artistic director and music director, and Leech became managing director.
 For the 2017–2018 season, HGO performed at the 'HGO Resilience Theater', a temporary space created in an exhibit hall at the George R. Brown Convention Center, after the Wortham Theater Center was closed due to flooding from Hurricane Harvey in August 2017.
 Leech stood down as managing director of the company in December 2020.

 In June 2021, the company announced the appointment of Khori Dastoor as its next general director and CEO, effective January 2022.
 Dastoor is the first woman ever named to the posts.

 Musical forces

 The Houston Grand Opera Orchestra consists of 49 part time professional musicians and plays all Houston Grand Opera performances.
 The orchestra is a member of the Regional Orchestra Players Association and is a per service orchestra.

 No music director was appointed during the Walter Herbert years (1955–72) until 1971, when longtime assistant conductor and chorus master Charles Rosekrans was named.
-Later music directors/principal conductors include Chris Nance (1974–77), John DeMain (1977–94), and Vjekoslav Šutej (1994–97).
+Later music directors/principal conductors include Chris Nance (1974–1977), John DeMain (1977–1994), and Vjekoslav Šutej (1994–1997).
 Patrick Summers has been the music director since 1998.
-With the 2019–20 season, Eun Sun Kim became principal guest conductor, the first female conductor ever to hold the post.
+With the 2019–2020 season, Eun Sun Kim became principal guest conductor, the first female conductor ever to hold the post.
+In October 2024, the company announced that Summers is to conclude his tenure with Houston Grand Opera in 2026, and subsequently to take the title of music director emeritus.
+In November 2025, the company announced the appointment of James Gaffigan as its next music director, effective with the 2027-2028 season, with an initial contract of five seasons.
+Gaffigan is scheduled to take the title of music director-designate for the 2026-2027 season.

 The Houston Grand Opera Chorus has been led since 1988 by chorus master Richard Bado, an alumnus of HGO's young artist training program, the Houston Grand Opera Studio.